mvrt-115/MVRT_Site/app/resources/trainings.md

 [Engineering Design II]
 : Covers the basics of design constraints and the design process.

-## Web

-[HTML]
-: Hypertext Markup Language and its overview.
-How it is used and how to use it. abalaabhahsduiasdhiufailusfailruwgjuilaegluaergluaergua

-[CSS]
-: Cascading Style Sheets.
-How to design a page using various functions.

-[JS]
-: Overview of how to use JavaScript to make your webpages interactive.

-[Ruby]
-: More advanced.
-Deals with programming a backend to manage accounts and logins.

-[Git]
-: How to use a git repository and overview of command line for git.

-## Math

-[Calculus]
-: A basic overview of calculus, from limits to transforms.

 [Electrical Measurements]: /files/electrical-measurements.pptx
 [Electrical Measurements Worksheet]: /files/electrical-measurements-worksheet.pdf